HCAI-Lab/VisiTor/README.md

 ## Getting Started

 You may first open the file "GettingStarted.py".
-First, you will need to run the file through the command prompt.
+First, you will need to run the file through the command prompt [How to open command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/#:~:text=Press%20Windows%2BR%20to%20open,open%20an%20administrator%20Command%20Prompt.).
 Then you will need to change the directory by the following code.
 ```
 cd address/to/your/directory
 ```